Ercenk/ContosoAMPBasic/README.md

 This sample can be a good starting point if the solution does not have requirements for providing native experience for cancelling and updating a subscription.

-It exposes a landing page that can be customized for branding, and including various questions.
+It exposes a landing page that can be customized for branding.
 It provides a webhook endpoint for processing the incoming notifications from the Azure Marketplace.
-Rest of the integration is done via emails.
+The rest of the integration is done via emails.

+The landing page also includes questions to be answered, for example what is the favored region.
 When a subscriber provides the details on the landing page, the solution generates an email to the configured operations contact.
-The operations team then provisions the required resources and onbards the customer using their internal processes then comes back to the generated email and clicks on the link in the email to activate the subscription.
+The operations team then provisions the required resources and onboards the customer using their internal processes then comes back to the generated email and clicks on the link in the email to activate the subscription.

-The solution does not implement native cancel or update subscription options.
+The solution does not implement native "cancel" or "update" subscription options.
 The subscriber uses the Azure Marketplace to cancel or update the subscription.
 In the case of a change on the subscription (cancel, update, suspend), the marketplace posts a notification to the webhook, and the operations contact receives an email.
-Just like the onboarding operation, the operations contact performs the required operation manually, and then comes back to the email, and click on the included link to indicate completion of the operation.
+Just like the onboarding operation, the operations contact performs the required operation manually, and then returns to the email, and clicks on the included link to indicate completion of the operation.

 I give an overview of integrating a SaaS application with Azure Marketplace in my sample client library [sample](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient).
 I point out three areas for integration.